This page contains limited information about the 2019 Ale Trail. For the most up to date information, visit the Reading Ale Trail Facebook Group.

 What's the Ale Trail all about?
 The FAQs

 Part One - The basics:

 Q. What is it?

 A. The Ale Trail is an annual event run by Reading & Mid Berks CAMRA in spring to encourage people to find some local pubs in the Reading area and publicize the forthcoming beer festival.
-This year 700 leaflets have been printed featuring 24 pubs.
-The task is simple: collect a leaflet from a participating pub, then for each half pint of real ale or real cider (or a soft drink for designated drivers) you ask for a sticker.
-Collect all 24 stickers and submit your leaflet by the deadline for a prize.
+This year 700 booklets have been printed featuring 24 pubs.
+The task is simple: get yourself a booklet, then for each half pint of real ale or real cider (or a soft drink for designated drivers) you ask for a sticker.
+Collect all 24 stickers and submit your booklet by the deadline for a prize.

 By completing the Trail (i.e. visiting all 24 pubs and getting the appropriate stickers), you win either a T-shirt AND a half-pint beer festival voucher OR six half-pint beer festival vouchers.
 By completing 16 pubs you get three half-pint beer festival vouchers.
+The booklet costs £1 which is refundable for those sending it in for a prize.
 You can also claim your £1 refundable deposit for this booklet.

 Q. How do you select pubs for the AT?

 A. The criteria we use are listed below: